Also known as: Milk and children

 - 1 cup cottage cheese

-If these problems are present, your doctor or nurse may recommend soy milk.
-However, many children who have an allergy to milk also have an allergy to soy.
+If your child has one of these problems, your doctor or nurse may recommend soy milk.
+However, many children who are allergic to milk are also allergic to soy.

 Lack G. Clinical practice.
 Food allergy.
 N Engl J Med.
 2008;359:1252-1260.